IBM/nodejs-itoolkit/docs/README.md

 The ProgramCall is used to call a Programs and Service Programs.

-ProgramCall requests are more complicated than CommandCall or SqlCall.
+ProgramCall requests are more complicated than CommandCall or iSql.

 It is recommended to read the `XMLSERVICE call PGM` part of the [XMLSERVICE manual](http://youngiprofessionals.com/wiki/index.php/XMLSERVICE/XMLSERVICE) first.